Nwo5-trg/Group-Label-Shenanigans/about.md

 ## JSON
 u can customize label types further with json

+u gotta set the more label info setting to json btw

 json goes in geodes config folder, in a folder named **"nwo5.group_labels"** (click the folder icon in the geode menu and if you dont see a folder called **"config"** go back 1 folder in the hierarchy then u should see it)

 the json is formatted like so